M8 Woodside viaducts project

 When will it be completed?

-Completion of the propping and jacking work - which will result in the removal of lane restrictions on the M8 - is expected to be completed in early 2026.
-However, the Contractor, Amey PLC is working towards delivering the eastbound carriageway sooner, in Summer 2025.
+Completion of the propping and jacking work - which will result in the removal of lane restrictions on the M8 - is expected to be completed in in the second half of 2027.
+However, the Contractor, Amey PLC is working towards delivering the eastbound carriageway sooner, in Autumn 2026.
 They are also exploring opportunities to bring work forward where possible.
 These dates are subject to change due to unforeseen circumstances such as adverse weather or unexpected service diversions.

 How much will it cost?

-The cost of undertaking the temporary propping is estimated to be between £126m - £152m, including baseline cost, risk, inflation and a contingency allowance.
-The repair costs are currently in development.
+The cost of undertaking the temporary propping is estimated to be between £126m - £152m, including risk, inflation and a contingency allowance.
+The permanent works are currently in development and the associated costs are therefore still to be determined.

 How will it affect me and what is being done to reduce disruption?

-To ensure the safety of road workers and the travelling public, speed and lane restrictions are in place on the M8 for the full length of both viaducts; the eastbound on-slip road at Junction 17, and westbound on-slip at Junction 15 and nearside off-slip at Junction 17 are closed.
+To ensure the safety of road workers and the travelling public, speed and lane restrictions are in place on the M8 for the full length of both viaducts and the following slip roads are closed; the eastbound on-slip road at Junction 17, the westbound on-slip at Junction 15 and the nearside off-slip at Junction 17.
 Slip roads at Junctions 16 and 18 remain open.
 Signed diversion routes are in operation.

 Narrowed lanes have been introduced on the main carriageway of the M8 over the viaducts.
 HGVs are being encouraged to consider using an alternative route via the M74 where possible due to these narrow sections.